-Visit the wildlife checklists page to see what other species live in our region.
+Visit the wildlife checklists page to see which animals live in our region.
 Go

 Metro naturalist James Davis tells you all about the "beautiful rodents" that are making a home in the oak woodlands of Cooper Mountain Nature Park.